nixlojan1/group-laugo-thesis-template/README.md

 ## Features

+**1. User Authentication:**
+Secure login, registration, and role-based access for customer/players and admins.

-**1. Dashboard:**
+**2. Dashboard:**
-Provides an overview of key metrics, status, and summaries (Transaction, Facility, Reserved, Sales, Facility Category).
+Provides an overview of key metrics, status, and summaries ( Transaction, Facility, Reserved, Sales, Facility Category).

-**2. Facility List:**
+**3. Facility List:**
 Allows viewing and managing the inventory of available sports facilities (courts, equipment).

-**3. Booking:**
+**4. Real-time Availability:**
+The system should display real-time availability of court to prevent double bookings and ensure accurate inventory information.

-Enables users to create reservations or scheduled bookings for the facilities. **4.
-Walk In: ** Facilitates the quick creation of immediate, unscheduled bookings for customers who arrive without a reservation.
+**4. Walk In: **
+Facilitates the quick creation of immediate, unscheduled bookings for customers who arrive without a reservation.

 **5. Sales:**
 Manages and tracks all revenue generated from bookings, rentals, or other associated purchases.